`Seeing' the quantum ripples of spacetime

-In this work, we propose a novel graviton detection scenario using the quantum gravitational analogue of the Gertsenshtein effect where a high frequency graviton is absorbed by a harmonic oscillator or a Weber bar while it jumps to a higher excited state while simultaneously emitting a single photon with lower frequency and vice-versa.
+\textbf{\textit{Discussion and Conclusion:}} In this work, we propose a novel graviton detection scenario using the quantum gravitational analogue of the Gertsenshtein effect where a high frequency graviton is absorbed by a harmonic oscillator or a Weber bar while it jumps to a higher excited state while simultaneously emitting a single photon with lower frequency and vice-versa.
 We start via considering a charged Weber bar in presence of a dynamical electromagnetic field.
 The charge allows for the detector to interact with the electromagnetic field.
 The total action of the system is then obtained by combining the Einstein-Hilbert, minimally coupled Resonant detector action, and Maxwell's equation in curved background.
 We have then obtained the total Hamiltonian after which we have raised the phase space variables to operator status and implemented suitable canonical commutation relation to quantize the model system.
 We observe that the interaction Hamiltonian is composed of known graviton-detector, graviton-photon (QG Gertsenshtein), photon-detector, and the novel trilinear graviton-photon-detector coupling terms.
 We then investigate the trilinear term which allows for the quantum mechanical detector to act as transducer which depending on the resonance condition allows conversion of gravitons into photons and vice-versa while it excites or de-excites from its initial energy level.
 We primarily look for the case when a high frequency graviton is absorbed by the detector while it excites to a higher energy level with the simultaneous emission of a lower frequency photon.
 While the detector de-excites it emits a high frequency graviton by absorbing a low frequency photon.
 For the photon emission case, we have find out that it can be mapped exactly to its semiclassical analogue discussed earlier in \cite{OTM}.
 We have then proposed a graviton detector based on the theoretical analysis of the model.
 For the model, we propose the use of a cavity-QED set up where an array of full coherent charged harmonic oscillators are placed.
 The cavity is made of oscillating walls for allowing electromagnetic pumping through stimulated emission of photons.
 Then a PSRD is installed to detect single photon emission due to quantum jumps by the detector as a result of absorbing high frequency gravitons.
 The spontaneous emission scenario, however, can also be measured using small LC oscillators and two-layer cavity walls with oscillators installed for allowing electromagnetic pumping and graviton induced quantum jumps.
 As the detector is designed to work in $10^3$ Hz frequency range, a simultaneous detection of a gravitational wave with the LIGO with our proposed model will confirm the detection of gravitons in this set-up where it actually possible to indirectly visualize the gravitons through photon emission.
+Finally, we compare our transition probability to the Dyson's original argument on the non-detectability of gravitons and analytically prove that our model circumvents the Dyson-argument and our transition probability is several orders of magnitude higher than the model proposed in \cite{Dyson}.